krangelov/daison/doc/tutorial.md

 ```haskell
 store :: Data a => Table a -> Maybe (Key a) -> a -> Daison (Key a)
 ```
-If it is called with `Nothing` then the value is inserted and the new primary key is inserted.
-Otherwise, when it is called with `Just key` then update happens and the same key is also returned as a result.
+If it is called with `Nothing` then the value is inserted and the new primary key is returned.
+Otherwise, when it is called with `Just key` then update happens and the same key is again returned as a result.

 ### Delete